DELAWARE VALLEY MIDDLE SCHOOL (DVMS)

 School Days at DVMS

 DVMS offers a variety of activities to meet the diverse interests of middle school students.
-The programs focus on athletics, academics, arts and music, and community service.
+The programs focus on athletics, academics, visual and performing arts, and community service.
 In all, DVMS offers over thirty after-school activities to its middle school students, with approximately two-thirds of the student population participating.

 Multiple athletic programs exist in the middle school, including football, girls and boys tennis, girls and boys soccer, field hockey, cross country, girls and boys basketball, wrestling, girls volleyball, softball, baseball, track and field, and cheerleading.